 As the vast majority of new renewable capacity will be provided by onshore wind, the target of 40% electricity consumption from renewable sources by 2020 (RES-E) is a significant challenge for the Irish wind industry.
-In September 2011 Irelands total installed wind capacity was 1,585 MW.
-IWEA notes that 4,662 MW of additional wind capacity, roughly equating to 2,000 new turbines, would need to be installed onshore within the next nine years if Ireland is to meet its RES-E target.
+In June 2012 Irelands total installed wind capacity was 2053 MW.
+IWEA notes that 3,250 MW of additional wind capacity would need to be installed onshore within the next eight years if Ireland is to meet its RES-E target.

 The Government is also looking beyond 2020 in terms of the significant opportunities to develop Ireland's abundant offshore renewable energy resources, including offshore wind, wave and tidal energy, recognising that these offer rich (export) potential over the coming decades.
-The Draft Offshore Renewable Energy Development Plan (Department of Communications, Energy and Natural Resources, 2010) identifies the South Coast as suitable for wind http://www.eirgrid.com/customers/connectedandcontractedgenerators/ (Accessed 30 August 2011)
+The Draft Offshore Renewable Energy Development Plan (Department of Communications, Energy and Natural Resources, 2010) identifies the South Coast as suitable for wind development and the East Coast - South as suitable for wind and tidal development.